Cleaning sticky wooden banisters is easier than you think! Just a bit of wiping with the right product and you have clean, fresh banisters in no time!

 Cleaning Sticky Wooden Banisters

-Cleaning Grime Off Wooden Banisters
+Cleaning Grime Off Of Wooden Banisters

 Have you ever had a pedicure where the dead skin just ROLLS off your feet?
-Not to be gross, but that is exactly what it was like cleaning this bannister.
+Not to be gross, but that is exactly what it was like cleaning this banister.
 The gunk was ROLLING off the wood.

 It was oddly satisfying how easy it cleaned up.

-Now, the bannister did have a different ‘feel’ when I was all done.
+Now, the banister did have a different ‘feel’ when I was all done.
 But I had just taken off all the gunk and oils from our hands over the last 14 years so of course, it was going to feel different.

 I didn’t add any other treatment to the wood after I was finished.